 The Tribunal's Presiding Officer is cross-appointed to the OLRB and is paid a full-time salary so there are no anticipated difficulties with ensuring his availability for hearings.
-There is currently a vacancy for an additional Deputy Presiding Officer.
-Given the small number of appointments, the vacant deputy presiding officer position, the statutory requirement for a panel of three to hear cases, the low compensation rate and the difficulty in making cross-appointments constitute a moderate operational risk as well as some risk to stakeholder/public perception of the Tribunal's performance and reputation if cases cannot be scheduled in a timely manner because of availability.
+The Alternate Presiding Officer is also cross-appointed from the OLRB which will also relieve some pressure with respect to availability and the Tribunal expects to fill a vacant Deputy Presiding Officer and Member position.
+The statutory requirement for a panel of three to hear cases, the low compensation rate and the difficulty in making cross-appointments constitute a moderate operational risk as well as some risk to stakeholder/public perception of the Tribunal's performance and reputation if cases cannot be scheduled in a timely manner because of availability.

 There is some risk associated with the possibility that a party seeks to participate in a hearing in French.
 Consecutive oral interpretation doubles the hearing time, and normal hearing costs, even without factoring in the interpreter and translation fees.
 Given the length of Tribunal hearings, the additional costs could be significant and a pressure on the Tribunal's financial resources.
-The Tribunal has mitigated against this risk by ensuring that it has appointed an Alternate Presiding Officer and Deputy Presiding Officer who are bilingual and can conduct hearings in both English and French.
+The Tribunal has mitigated against this risk by ensuring that it has appointed an Alternate Presiding Officer who is bilingual and can conduct hearings in both English and French.